VMarisevs/Theory-of-Algorithms-Project-2016/ReadMe.md

 > (9!)/((8!)*(9-8)!) = 362880 / 40320 = 9
 When we receive these combinations we have to use them as keys, to do that I am using hashkey function, that simply sorts the characters and polls the map and if there is one or more sets of words, it simply merges them into one list and returns result.
 ```
 Note that I am using set of combinations called *combkey*.
-It might save me some iterations in case we have a duplicate in the random string.
+It might save me some iterations in case we have a duplicate letter in the random string.
 ```
 In current case we have just 8 combinations, because we have duplicate in the string ('u')
 ```